Healthcare Software Solutions

 Using the Mainline-designed solution, the customer has added 1,000 desktops to its customer care centers, doubling the number of desktops and agents available to support customers, yet raising infrastructure costs only by 25 percent.
 Because data is growing by as much as 10 terabytes a month, Mainline introduced the customer to IBM Easy Tier, an IBM storage feature that moves frequently accessed data to the fastest drives, keeping performance high while minimizing the number of new drives that must be purchased.
 Mainline showed the customer how to add 55 percent more processing power on the mainframe at only 20 percent higher IT costs.
 And the Mainline solution will enable the customer to achieve a projected licensing savings of as much as 60 percent by virtualizing with the IBM z/VM hypervisor instead of VMware.
 The end result is competitive advantage in the fast-growing health services marketplace.

-Leading healthcare system in a southern state
+COMPANY: Leading healthcare system in a southern state

 - Integrated remote mirroring across multiple storage systems is projected to: